jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Thanks for reading, and hit me up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) with any feedback or questions!

-*Many thanks to Julius Adebayo and Carles Gelada for giving me feedback on drafts of this post.*
+*Many thanks to Julius Adebayo and Carles Gelada for all of their help and feedback when writing this post.*

 ---